tjhickey724/discrete_math/notes/sequences/overview.md

 In practice, sequences which are polynomial corresponds to "practical" programs like sorting and database searching, while sequence which are exponential are not feasible, like determining if a boolean formula is satisfiable.

+Next, we will show how to use [induction](https://github.com/tjhickey724/discrete_math/blob/main/notes/sequences/induction.md) to prove that a closed form found using the previous techniques is correct for that sequence.

+Finally, we will show how to use generating functions to prove that the techniques described above are correct (and hence you only need to use induction to check your work!)